Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 ## More Informations

 For full power, use this tool as an orchestrator as in [2].
 It also starts a monitoring container using [Prometheus](https://prometheus.io/) and a metrics collector container using [cAdvisor](https://github.com/google/cadvisor).
-It also uses the Python package [dbmsbenchmarker](https://github.com/Beuth-Erdelt/DBMS-Benchmarker), [3], as query executor and evaluator as in [1,2].
+For analytical use cases, the Python package [dbmsbenchmarker](https://github.com/Beuth-Erdelt/DBMS-Benchmarker), [3], is used as query executor and evaluator as in [1,2].
+For transactional use cases, HammerDB's TPC-C, Benchbase's TPC-C and YCSB are used as drivers for generating and loading data and for running the workload.
 See the [images](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/images/) folder for more details.

 ## Contributing, Bug Reports